cable8mm/poc-fffast-game/README.md

 ## Development

 - Install Cocos2dx(0x00020100)
-- Run fffast.xcodeproj for xcode
+- Open fffast.xcodeproj for xcode

 ## How to play

 Swipe all tables to clear the stage.
+If you swipe too slowly, things on the table will fall and fail.

 ## Checklist